sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 ##### 5.2.2.2.
 HA control plane data channel

-The data channel is used for transferring large trunks of data between DPUs, e.g. [flow bulk sync](#125-bulk-sync).
+The data channel is used for transferring large chunks of data between DPUs, e.g. [flow bulk sync](#125-bulk-sync).
 Since control messages and data sync are going through different channels, this helps us avoid head-of-queue blocking for control messages, which ensures the HA control plane and state machine transition is always responsive.

-Because we expect large trunks of data being transferred, this channel is designed to:
+Because we expect large chunks of data being transferred, this channel is designed to:

 - Avoid using PCIe bus.
 - Minimize the overhead on DPU, due to limited compute resource on DPU.